 We will adapt this agenda to suit the needs of your firm and the participants.
-We can make it practice area specific and suited to the specific level of lawyers, whether they be partners or 3 to 4 years qualified, or junior lawyers.
+We can make it practice area specific and suited to the specific level of lawyers, whether they be partners, 3 to 4 years qualified, or junior lawyers.

 Follow up support

 Emails are sent to participants as a reminder of their action points.
-We find these are well received as even when lawyers like a session, they soon get distracted when they get back to their desks.
+We find these are well received as even when lawyers like a session, they soon get distracted once back to their desks.